mozilla/node-client-sessions/README.md

       // do something
     }

-    // have the session expire 24 hours from now
+    // reset the session, preserving some variables
+    // if they exist.
+This means the session's creation time
-    // this will not refresh automatically with activity
+    // will be reset to now, with expiration in duration (ms). req.session.reset(['csrf']);
-    // you have to call req.session.setExpires again req.session.setExpires(24 * 60 * 60 * 1000);

-    // clear the session
-    req.session.clear();